Dr. Anping ChenPrincipal Investigator

 xiumei[DOT]ma[AT]colostate[DOT]edu |

-Dr. Aaron HoganVisiting Scientist
+Dr. Aaron HoganVisiting Postdoc

 I am interested in how terrestrial ecosystems, mainly forests, respond to drivers of global change, including changes in ecosystem productivity and carbon cycling due to CO2 fertilization, changing disturbance regimes (including hurricanes), droughts, warming, and shifting plant community dynamics.
 I use a variety of approaches, from individual plant ecophysiological studies to larger-scale data syntheses, using plot-based inventory and remote sensing data.
 I also have an interest in microbial ecology.
 I have a PhD in Biology from Florida International University (2021) where my dissertation focused on tree root form and function, and a Master's degree from the University of Puerto Rico- Rio Piedras where my thesis focused on drivers of forest dynamics in the Luquillo Forest Dynamics Plot.
 I have completed post-doctoral positions at the University of Florida and USDA forest service.
 I enjoy playing chess and doing activities outdoors, liking hiking and hunting.